Madian, Beijing: Economy

 As of 2002 the community had several Hui groceries, three or four beef and mutton shops, and eight small Hui restaurants.
 Wenfei Wang, Shangyi Zhou, and Cindy Fan wrote that it is "likely" that "most of these businesses will disappear" as the renovation project of Madian continues its course.
 In addition, in an interview in August 2000 the head of a Madian resident committee stated that even though going to Niujie from Madian meant a lengthy commute, many Madian Hui preferred to travel there to purchase beef and mutton.
 The three authors wrote that the decline of the Hui population in Madian furthers the decline of the Hui economy there, and vice versa in a repeating process.

 Wenfei Wang, Shangyi Zhou, and Cindy Fan wrote that "Historically, the Hui people in Madian were highly concentrated in businesses linked to the sheep market and were less proficient in other economic activities."
 During the reign of the Daoguang Emperor, the district sold a total of 130,000 head of animals in one year.
 The central street of Madian had 13 animal shops with a combined annual sale of 30,000 head of animals.
 Up until the 1950s a slaughterhouse in Madian was the primary source of mutton and beef of the Hui population of Beijing.
 The introduction of locomotives damaged the economy of Madian, since it caused the end of the caravan trade.
 During the late Republican period a heavy taxation was imposed, further damaging the economy.
 As a result, the Madian economy diversified.
 By the 1930s annual sales of sheep within Madian were between 30,000 and 50,000.
-The sheep market was demolished in the early part of the People's Republic, prior to the Chinese economic reform.
+The sheep market was demolished in the early part of the People's Republic, prior to the reform and opening up.
 As the Hui population declined, the Hui business activity declined.